With the name and praises of Allah, the All-Knower, the All-Wise

 Of course, this does not mean it is completely impossible to provide alternative interpretations or in the case of mass-transmitted Sunnah, deny its authority or authenticity, but it can only be achieved through patent irrationality and distortion.
 Groups guilty of this include the Mushabihha and Mujassima who describe God corporeally; the Jahmiyyah who denied certain attributes of God altogether; the Qur'anists who deny the authority of Sunnah; extreme Sufis who deny the obligation of prayer, fasting, et cetera for themselves; and others besides.
 Due to the necessarily heretical nature of any violations of the evident category, there is no scope for divergent views here even for the sake of unity.

 3. Essential Doctrines and Practices

-Like the evident category, these can be proven through the Qur’an and mass-transmitted Sunnah, but here, the specific verses and mass-transmitted Sunnah they derive from are not clear to the same extent and carry an extremely minor possibility of interpretive speculation.
+Like the evident category, these can be proven through the Qur’an and mass-transmitted Sunnah, but here, the specific verses and mass-transmitted Sunnah they derive from are not clear in meaning to the same extent and carry an extremely minor possibility of interpretive speculation.
 Conversely, their interpretation is explicit, but they derive from sources besides the Qur'an and mass-transmitted Sunnah and not absolutely established, though authentic nonetheless (in other words, authentic Sunnah that is not mass-transmitted).
 So they do still provide close to certainty, are almost definitive and as the name suggests, necessary to accept subject to one’s knowing them, but after being informed of them, their denial or distortion is not apostasy, but an extreme deviation from the right path.